periode/virtual-worlds/resources/syllabus.md

 - Working with images, sounds and models.

-### Day 3 - 05.01 - Environmental Storytelling
+### Day 3 - 09.01 - Idea Presentation

-This session will focus on how spatial design can act as a communicative tools, building from techniques of level design, environmental storytelling and emergent narratives.
-We will examine how physical structures, objects, negative space, scale and lighting can express both emotions and histories.
+This session will allow students to present their ideas for their final project, from the concept to the proposed implementation.
+Students will be encouraged to provide feedback to each other during and after the presentations.

 **Technical**

 - Working with UI

-### Day 4 - 06.01 - Responsive Spaces
+### Day 4 - 10.01 - Environmental Storytelling

-Building on the previous day, this session will survey how spaces communicate concepts in the traditions of installation art, exhibition design and architecture.
-This will provide us with a more theoretical and historical overview of attempts at manifesting ideas through constructions.
-A special emphasis will be on the interactive components of these works.
+This session will focus on how spatial design can act as a communicative tools, building from techniques of level design, environmental storytelling and emergent narratives.
+We will examine how physical structures, objects, negative space, scale and lighting can express both emotions and histories.

 **Technical**